 Let's face it: when it comes to getting into college there are a lot of students who have great grades and solid test scores.
-So if you fall into that category, you'll often need the other parts of your application to really shine, including your college letters of recommendation.
+So if you fall into that category, you'll often need the other parts of your application to help you stand apart.

 A recommendation letter for college is a personal account of your academic performance and character and is usually written by a teacher, guidance counselor, coach or other adult who can speak to your character and strengths.
 It speaks to your unique skills, achievements and attributes.
 The right letter can help you stand out from the other applicants and help win over admission counselors.

 Here are five tips to get the best college recommendation letter possible.

 1. Know the Rules of Recommendation Letters

 Each high school and college handles recommendation letters differently.
 Talk with your high school's guidance counselor to learn the requirements.
 Some colleges require electronic submissions either through a college application portal, such as Common App, or through direct e-mail to the college's admission board.
 Other schools require filling out a specific form, which must be sent in addition to the college recommendation letter.

 If you know which colleges you want to apply to, find out the correct policies.
 Some schools do not want to receive your letters until after you submit the application, and other schools have guidelines for who can write a letter.
 Stanford, for example, recommends letters from 11th- and 12th-grade teachers and will accept one additional optional letter from someone who knows you particularly well.
 They prefer online submission whenever possible.